7 Things You Should Always Discuss with Your Gynecologist

 Experiencing urinary or fecal incontinence can be very stressful and take a toll on your quality of life.
 Many women will experience these symptoms after childbirth, particularly if they had a large baby or a vaginal delivery requiring forceps or a vacuum.
 When women enter menopause, these symptoms may worsen.
 Depending on the nature of the incontinence, there may be medical or surgical management options available.
 By talking with your gynecologist, she or he can determine the proper treatment protocols and refer you to a pelvic floor disorder specialist if necessary.

 While having a low libido is more common than many women realize, it's important to speak with your gynecologist to discover the cause of your concern.
 Libido can sometimes be affected by medications you take, or it may be a sign of an underlying medical condition or a side effect of a known condition.
 In these situations, your gynecologist can determine what medical interventions may be necessary.

 For other women, though, their low libido may be related to the nature of female sexuality — sometimes, your desire to have sex or be intimate can be affected by things outside of your control, like stress or work.
 Women in long-term relationships are also less likely to be spontaneously aroused compared to the early stages of their relationship.

 In these circumstances, your gynecologist can make recommendations to help you naturally increase your libido and/or refer you to an appropriate counselor.
-Lawson explains: "I tell my patients that the more frequently you attempt to have sex, the more frequently you will want to have sex because of the endorphins released during intercourse.
-This will make you feel more intimate toward your partner."
+More frequent intercourse may increase how frequently you will want to have sex because of the endorphins released during intercourse, making you feel more intimate toward your partner.